jinikeda/weads/Development_Note.md

 ## Development, in no particular order
-- Adjustment of Manning’s n for open-water conversion – DONE (based on everdried; see postprocessing.py)
-- NWI classification is supportive for model initialization; however, how to evolve into the future with multi-type distribution?
+- Adjustment of Manning’s n for open-water conversion – DONE (based on everdried; see postprocessing.py) ~~- NWI classification is supportive for model initialization; however, how to evolve into the future with multi-type distribution?
 (Jin proposed a solution.
-Check it)
+Check it)~~

 ## Variables, listed in Pythonic order
 0. idx, local (local index)